Sunvat/Individual-Project--310/README.md

  ---

  ## Added Java Files:
- 1. **Translate.java** : This is the jva file which the bot uses to convert the text from the user to another language, in this case french.
+ 1. **Translate.java** : This is the java file which the bot uses to convert the text from the user to another language, in this case french.
 The file basically works as follows, it takes the google translate API, opens a new connection using URL library.
 Uses the text from user as value which is to be passes as parameters i.e. the parameter that has to be translated.
 The method called "translate" gets two more parameters called src for source and tar for target which are defined as "en"(english) and "fr" for French respectively.
 Meaning that the english sentence which is input will be translated to French and returned as an output by the method which then will be tranferred to the ChatBot class which will display the result.

- 2.
+ 2. **StaticGoogleMap.java** : The java file allows the developer to embed a static map into the java application such as this chat bot.
+It incorporates the usage of maps into the chat bot to make it more interactive as the user can zoom in and out of places, look at different styles of maps.

  ---